 Biologists hail the comeback of Northern elephant seals, once hunted to near extinction for their oil-rich blubber, as one of conservation’s great successes.
-Now, they’re scrambling to protect the rebounding population’s habitat from rising seas.
+Now, they’re scrambling to protect the rebounding population’s habitat in Point Reyes, California from rising seas.

 Concern about how climate change affects food security usually focuses on agriculture in resource-poor countries.
 But disruptions to weather patterns threaten food supplies for wildlife too.